Discover more from The Revenue Architect

 Doing this analysis well takes time, which is why you need to allocate as much of your time as possible to working on these issues—by not working directly on issues of the other 4 types.
 The pay-off is that when it does become Urgent you will be able to delegate it and set the person up for success in solving it—and you will continue to develop your own problem-solving skills.

-3) Not Important + Urgent — the reason to wait out these issues is that you want to assess whether they are likely to become Important (in which case you can delegate them) or Not Urgent (in which case you can ignore them).
+The reason to wait out these issues is that you want to assess whether they are likely to become Important (in which case you can delegate them) or Not Urgent (in which case you can ignore them).

 You always get a ton of these issues flying around when you are in a middle management role at a larger company, or in an executive team role in a company that is not doing well.
 The key is to pay attention but not commit resources.
 This is easier said than done but I’ve found the best way is to ask the requestor for more information and seeing what they come back with.

-4) Not Important + Not Urgent — the reason to ignore these issues should be clear but its surprisingly easy to get sucked into them, especially if they are things you like doing.
+The reason to ignore these issues should be clear but its surprisingly easy to get sucked into them, especially if they are things you like doing.
 For example, I like analyzing data sets (don’t judge me) but without a clear goal in mind I can easily burn a couple of hours going down a worthless rabbit hole.